Art Days in Nak’azdli

 Art days evolved through intentional relationship with the Nak’azdli First Nation Band Council and Health Centre to engage art as a means of renewing, producing and exploring health and well-being in their community.

-This project aims to expand a growing body of knowledge about the potential of arts and humanities to theorize, document, translate knowledge about, and potentially ameliorate health inequities lived by northern, rural and especially First Nations peoples in British Columbia.
+This project aims to expand a growing body of knowledge about the potential of arts and humanities to theorize, document, translate knowledge about, and potentially ameliorate health inequities lived by northern, rural and especially Indigenous peoples in British Columbia.
 Both the National Aboriginal Health Organization and the Provincial Health Officer of B.C. have documented that First Nations people residing on-reserve in British Columbia live with disproportionally high rates of ill-health when compared with non-Indigenous Canadians and Aboriginal peoples living off-reserve.
 Northern-interior British Columbia is no exception: many Indigenous people are survivors of residential schools – or are less than two generations removed from residential schooling – and many live on “Indian” Reserves allocated without treaties in the late 19th century.
 Social determinants of health theory, and a growing body of post and anti-colonial research, has established that sustained colonial interventions (such as social engineering, legislated disparities in access to services and resources, deterritorialization, and forced colonial education) directly and negatively impact(ed) Indigenous peoples’ contemporary well-being.
 A separate, but also burgeoning, body of research is establishing that the creative arts (writing, music, theater, narrative, visual arts) have an under-theorized but highly impactful and meaningful role to play in medical and health care, particularly for multiply marginalized people.
-Building on previous CIHR funded Research and Dissemination Grant, and on current Michael Smith Foundation for Health Research (MSFHR) funding, both of which are focused on fine arts and First Nations health, this project uses a social determinants of health framework and a narrative/artful medicine methodology to document and assess the potential impact of creative art production on improving feelings of well-being Nak’azdli residents.
+Building on previous CIHR funded Research and Dissemination Grant, and on current Michael Smith Foundation for Health Research (MSFHR) funding, both of which are focused on fine arts and Indigenous health, this project uses a social determinants of health framework and a narrative/artful medicine methodology to document and assess the potential impact of creative art production on improving feelings of well-being Nak’azdli residents.
 The research continues a successful partnership with the Nak’azdli Health Centre, who has invited us back in 2013, with the offer of the Nak’azdli Health Centre again assisting and supporting this work.

 Creative Expression in Health and Healing